anproulx/school/content/en/project/abide-fmri/index.md

 ### Progress overview
 The first part of this project consisted of exploring different ways in which we could organize our project as a team.
 We decided that our project's structure would consist of three parts: 1) standardized data preparation, 2) machine learning and 3) presentation.

-We wrote a python script which served to prepare the fMRI data for the machine learning in a standardized way.
-Each of the team members branched off in different Jupyter Notebooks, where they ran that python script to prepare the data.
+We wrote a python script which served to standardize the fMRI data preparation for the machine learning.
+Each of the team members branched off in different Jupyter Notebooks, where they ran that python script to prepare the functional data.
 Then, we  implemented different models and cross-validation techniques which are describe in further detail below.

 ### Tools we learned during this project